NetickNetworking/NetickDocumentation/articles/getting-started-guide/2-setting-up-the-game.md

 ```

 > [!Note]
-> Unity has old methods from the time when UNet was still around, sometimes providing incorrect signature information for `OnPlayerConnected` in your IDE.
+> Unity has old methods from the time when UNet was still around, sometimes providing incorrect signature information for `OnPlayerConnected` in your IDE, for instance.
 This issue is harmless and can be ignored.

 ## Testing